 Hawaii – The weather in Hawaii is pretty steady and great all year, but winter months can be a bit wetter.
 The peak travel months are the summer and winter holiday time frames.

 Caribbean – Peak hurricane season is August to November, so if you are headed towards an island that is in the hurricane belt, you may want to avoid these months.
 December to February are the peak travel months along with July and August.

 Mexico – Although pretty great year around, generally, the months of June to October are the hottest and wettest months with September being peak hurricane season.
 Peak travel months are July and August, mid-December to early January and a week on either side of Easter.

 Hawaii – Hawaii is not necessarily the most expensive of the Big 3, but it is not the most economical either.
-Since you’ll be paying in US dollars, if you live in the US it the same as where you are and if you are coming from another country, it really just depends on if that exchange works in your favor or not.
+Since you’ll be paying in US dollars, if you live in the US it is the same as where you are.
+And if you are coming from another country, it really just depends on if that exchange works in your favor or not.

 Caribbean – This one can run the gamut as a wedding in the Dominican Republic will be less expensive than Barbados.
 Since every island is different and has a different currency, it just depends on what that island’s currency is and what that means in relation to your currency.

 Mexico – When it comes to being cost effective, Mexico is the winner.
 With a great exchange rate, your dollar, euro or pound will go much farther here.

 EASE OF TRAVEL

 One of the factors that may come into play with your decision is the ease of travel.
 If you have older guests, less mobile guests, lots of kids or guests that aren’t travellers, picking a destination that is easy to get to may be important.

 Hawaii – No passports are required if you are a US citizen.
 There are many direct flights from the major US cities and Asian countries.